koka-lang/koka/doc/spec/why.kk.md

 (like RAII) and therefore Perceus can guarantee to be _garbage-free_ where in a (cycle-free) program objects are always immediatedly deallocated as soon as they become unreachable [@Reinking:perceus;@Lorenzen:reuse-tr;@Lorenzen:fip;@Lorenzen:fip-tr].
-Moreover, it is fully deterministic and behaves just like regular malloc/free calls.
+Moreover, it is deterministic and behaves just like regular malloc/free calls.
 Reference counting may still seem expensive compared to trace-based garbage collection which only (re)visits all live objects and never needs to free objects